casangi/casadocs/markdown/imaging/image-analysis/image-selection-parameters.md

 selects two regions at a time.
 The first and the last four values mark the two boxes, following (blcx1, blcy1, trcx1, trcy1, blcx2, blcy2, trcx2, trcy2), with b/t = bottom/top and l/r = left/right.

 <div class="alert alert-warning">
 **ALERT:** Note that one should either specify a region (recommended) or any of *box*/*chans*/*stokes*.
-If both are specified, the following rules apply:          \* If the *region* parameter is specified as a python dictionary (e.g. such as various **rg** tool methods return), a binary region file, or a region-in-image, it is not permissible to specify any of the *box*, *chans*, or *stokes* parameters.          \* If the *region* parameter is specified to be a CRTF file name, or a CRTF region string, then the resulting *region* and *box* selection is the union of the box specification with any regions in the CRTF file/string.
-This is the equivalent of translating the box specification into the equivalent \"box\" CRTF specification and prepending that specification to the specified CRTF file/string in the *region* parameter.
+If both are specified, the following rules apply:
+          * If the *region* parameter is specified as a python dictionary (e.g. such as various **rg** tool methods return), a binary region file, or a region-in-image, it is not permissible to specify any of the *box*, *chans*, or *stokes* parameters.
+          * If the *region* parameter is specified to be a CRTF file name, or a CRTF region string, then the resulting *region* and *box* selection is the union of the box specification with any regions in the CRTF file/string.
+This is the equivalent of translating the box specification into the equivalent "box" CRTF specification and prepending that specification to the specified CRTF file/string in the *region* parameter.
 </div>

 ## Plane Selection (*chans*, *stokes*)